MrAllenChan/QuizHero/docs/it4/it4_dap.md

 ---

+## Student page

-- Students can be access to the file by inputing the url instructor shared to them in the search box.
+- Students can view the sildes by entering the file code instructor shared with them in the search box.

 ![](https://github.com/jhu-oose/2020-spring-group-QuizHero/blob/master/docs/it4/urlPage.png)